- Nov 07, 2017

 - The focus is on collaboration.
 Teamwork lies at the heart of any wiki.
 Simply put, a group of people is far more capable of covering any given topic comprehensively, and this task is easier when collaboration is possible.

 - You benefit from an efficient way to catalog information.
 Wikis are designed to be easy to use and develop taxonomies for, so your content will be organized and searchable.

-- Wiki platforms tend to be open source.
+- Wiki Software tends to be open source.
 Most wiki builders are free to use, so you don’t need a sizable budget to start your own.

 It’s important to remember that the wiki format may be recognizable and easy to use, but it only works for particular types of projects.
 If you want to start a blog, for example, a wiki isn’t a good match.
 On the other hand, wikis are perfect if you need to tackle one topic or niche in as much depth as possible.
 Knowledgebases, recipe catalogs, glossaries, and the like are perfect for wikis.
 Businesses can also get a lot of out of them, as repositories for internal documentation, collaborative projects, and intranets.

 Tiki has been around for nearly as long as Wikipedia, and it’s been downloaded almost 1,000,000 times.
-Its popularity is mostly due to the fact that it’s more than a wiki platform – it also enables you to create blog pages, forums, RSS feeds, and polls.
+Its popularity is mostly due to the fact that it’s more than wiki software – it also enables you to create blog pages, forums, RSS feeds, and polls.

-Tiki is an excellent option if you don’t want to box yourself into a platform that only supports wikis.
+Tiki is an excellent option if you don’t want to box yourself into wiki software that only supports wikis.
 With it, you’ll be able to grow your encyclopedia into something greater, thanks to its built-in blogging and community features.